The Man Stephen Shiaondo Cyril Akuma, PhD

 Dr. Stephen Shiaondo Cyril Akuma is an Author, activist, a social crusader, academic and an astute scientist.
 He has primarily authored several publications in International Conferences and Journals and his papers have been cited severally by scholars.
 His area of research is Information Retrieval, Personalisation, Human-Computer Interaction (HCI) and Machine Learning.
 He recently published a book about his NYSC experience titled, NYSC: SOWING THE SEED OF NATIONAL UNITY.
 The book has been reviewed by national and international scholars.
 One of the reviewers in the UK ‘unreservedly recommended the book to anyone who has an interest in modern Nigeria’.

 While in the UK he kept touch with the happenings in Nigeria.
 He has used social media to promote good governance and transparency in Nigeria since 2008.
 His articulated and self-opinionated write-ups on social reengineering, youth empowerment and good governance in Africa have been published in several online news outlets.
 He led a protest in London against the increase in fuel price in Nigeria in 2012.
 His interview by pressmen on the protest day was aired by BBC, Aljazeera and other international news routers.

-This astute scholar, Dr Stephen Akuma likes reading, playing basketball, watching football, making analysis and contemplating nature.
+This astute scholar, Dr. Stephen Akuma likes reading, playing basketball, watching football, making analyses, and contemplating nature.